 Heroic Lineage: Elrond and Aragorn are descended from many of the Elven and Human heroes/protagonists from earlier Ages.

-To lesser extents, Legolas, Gimli, Boromir, and even Pippin.
+To lesser extents, Legolas, Gimli, Boromir, and even Merry and Pippin.

 Hero of Another Story: There are hints of adventures that the other members of the fellowship had before meeting the hobbits at Rivendell, such as Aragorn's capture of Gollum, or Gandalf's escape from the Ringwraiths.
 At one point Sam wonders if Gollum thinks he's the hero of his own story.